Colorfulshadow/live-2d/README.md

 - Live2d/message.json, part of the model needs to be modified in line 28 (optional, because it is not very important), Thezqy has given a detailed process: [Transfer door](https://www.thezqy.top/archives/439)

-- Live2d/js/message.js, line 449,471 to be modified, commented, can be found directly ctrl-F: here to be modified
+- Live2d/js/message.js, line 449,471 to be modified, commented, can be found directly ctrl-F: 此处需修改

 - Body labels ,[The above mentioned](#使用-usage), where the comments need to be made, and whether to use the change button (provided that most of your characters have a change dress)